namratadutt/LiDAR-and-Hyperspectral-Fusion-classification/README.md

 # LiDAR-and-Hyperspectral-Fusion-classification
-### Landcover classifcation using LiDAR neighbourhood region of NxN surrounding a pixel and Hyperspectral.
+### Landcover classifcation using the fusion of hyperspectral data and LiDAR neighbourhood region of NxN surrounding a pixel.

 <hr>